KEY PARTNERS

 Paradigm change #2: Collaboration

-With a better understanding of the issues we needed to address, we began to identify existing resources, align those resources to maximize their effectiveness, and then leverage all of that to create programs and secure funds to fill the gaps.
+With a better understanding of the issues that needed addressing, we began to identify existing resources, align those resources to maximize their effectiveness, and then leverage all of that to create programs to fill the gaps.
 In short, we design community-identified solutions that address community-identified needs.

 For us, stories can shape a broader narrative that contribute to a deeper understanding about what a healthy, equitable community is and how one is (or isn’t) created.
 This understanding in turn shapes ideas and actions.
 Currently, the dominant narrative—from the stories in the media to ways decision-makers describe solutions—emphasizes that opportunities for health are defined by individual choices or chance, not the structural conditions and policies that create those opportunities.
 We strive to address both immediate individual needs and system change through our collective work.
 We call it serving people in line today, while working to shorten the line for tomorrow.